• Skip to primary navigation

 • Anti-money laundering

 BetterCE offers CEU courses in two formats: text-based online courses and live webinars.
-Agents can study at their own pace and track their credit hours earned.
-Most importantly, BetterCE reports your credits to your state department of insurance the same day as courses are completed.
+Agents can study at their own pace and track the credit hours they earn.
+Most importantly, BetterCE reports your credits to your state’s department of insurance on the same day courses are completed.
 Some states also allow you to carry forward extra CE credits for insurance to your next renewal period.
 However, rules vary by location, so it is important to confirm with your state department or a CE provider.

 Person taking online course- BetterCE offers CEU courses online and live webinars.